tmuth/Logger---A-PL-SQL-Logging-Utility/docs/Logger API.md

 <a name="constants-logger-levels"></a>
 ##Logger Levels
 For historical purposes, logger levels supports both integers and names which are intergchangble when calling a function that requires a logger level.

+Note: If setting the Logger level to a deprecated level, it will automatically default to `g_debug`.
 ###Numeric
 This is the preferred method
 <table border="0">